-Disney Cruise Line has a page exclusively for Special Offers.
+Disney Cruises in 2021 will probably have more deals than ever do to the current climate, however, don’t underestimate the demand for Disney.
+You can find Disney Cruise deals on a page exclusively for Special Offers.
 At the time of this article, there is a 7-day cruise for only $116 per person per day.
 They have special offers for different sailings, military rates, Florida resident rates, and Candian Resident savings.

 *Pro Tip* When you see that special offer, still contact your travel agent because they can get you that offer plus the onboard credit.